-Depending upon their recommended pathway students will have a choice of subjects to study in addition to the core.
-The subjects that all students can choose from are: Art and Design, Business Enterprise and Marketing, Business Studies, Computer Science, Creative iMedia, Design & Technology, Engineering Design, French, German, Geography, Health and Social Care, History, Hospitality and Catering, Music Practice, Performing Arts, PE/Sports Studies and Separate (Triple) Science.
+In addition students will have a choice of subjects to study from: Art and Design, Business Enterprise and Marketing, Business Studies, Computer Science, Creative iMedia, Design & Technology, Engineering Design, French, Geography, Health and Social Care, History, Hospitality and Catering, Music Practice, Performing Arts, PE/Sports Studies and Separate (Triple) Science and Spanish.

 Some students will wish to study a group of subjects known as 'The English Baccalaureate'.
-To achieve this they would need to choose at least one of History or Geography and at least one of French or German as well as English, Mathematics and Science.
-The school's pathways allow students to achieve GCSEs in this group of subjects.
+To achieve this they would need to choose at least one of History or Geography and at least one of French or Spanish as well as English, Mathematics and Science.
+The school's options allow students to achieve GCSEs in this group of subjects.